Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Neutron and nuclear matter at

 for two chiral potentials at $n_B=\nsat$ as a function of $m_\pi$ (see annotations).
 Here, we use the family of bare N$^2$LO potentials with chiral NN and 3N forces developed in Ref.~\cite{Carlsson:2015vda}.
 These nonlocal potentials are called the sim potentials because they were simultaneously fit to scattering and bound-state observables in the pion-nucleon, NN, and few-nucleon sectors.
 Specifically, we use the two N$^2$LO potentials with the NN and 3N momentum cutoffs $\Lambda = 500$ (left panel) and $450$~MeV (right panel); both constrained by NN scattering data at laboratory energies $T_\mathrm{lab} \leqslant 290$~MeV~\cite{Carlsson:2015vda}.
+The analytic expressions that define these potentials and were used in this work are summarized in the Appendix of Ref.~\cite{Entem:2014msa} and Section~5.1.2 in Ref.~\cite{Machleidt:2011zz}.
 To obtain the PNM energy per particle, we apply the Monte Carlo framework for MBPT nuclear matter calculations developed in Ref.~\cite{Drischler:2017wtt}.
 The green bands in Fig.~\ref{fig:ChiEFT_Eofmpi} depict the Hartree-Fock reference energy and the blue and red bands the MBPT results at second and third order, respectively.
 All MBPT calculations are performed at the normal-ordered two-body level.
 More details on MBPT for nuclear matter can be found in Ref.~\cite{Drischler:2021kxf}.
-This MBPT framework uses the operatorial definition of the chiral potentials, allowing us to straightforwardly vary the values of physical constants, such as the pion mass, and low-energy couplings, and more.
+This MBPT framework uses the operatorial definition of the chiral potentials, allowing us to straightforwardly vary the values of physical constants, such as the pion mass, low-energy couplings, and more.
 Not all chiral potentials are given in their operatorial form; e.g., when evolved to lower resolution scales using renormalization group (RG) methods, their operatorial definition is usually unknown.
 For the solid lines in Fig.~\ref{fig:ChiEFT_Eofmpi}, we keep the values of the low-energy couplings at their best-fit values determined in Ref.~\cite{Carlsson:2015vda} and vary only the pion mass, nucleon mass, and the pion decay constant.
 The $m_\pi$ dependence of the nucleon mass was discussed in Sec.~\ref{sec:masses}, and the $m_\pi$ dependence of the pion decay constant is given by

 with its value in the chiral limit $f = 86.2$~MeV and the LEC $\bar{l}_4 = 4.3$~\cite{Berengut:2013nh}.
 The pion-mass dependence of the axial coupling constant $g_A$ is relatively weak in the regime considered here, as can be seen in Figure~1 in Ref.~\cite{Berengut:2013nh}, and thus we keep $g_A = 1.29$ at the physical value.
 We use these potentials to identify overall trends and emphasize the need to explore the pion-mass dependence of a wider range of chiral potentials in the future.